Rabindra-Basnet/Fullstack-ecommerce-sudip/README.md

 8. npm i axios = package of setting route (to connecet frontend and backend using api) or use fetch api.
 9. npm i react-toastify = package used to add pop up notification with icons.
 10. npm i react-router-bootstrap = It provides a simple way to integrate React Router with React-Bootstrap components.
 It allows you to use React Router's Link and NavLink components with React-Bootstrap's UI components seamlessly.
 Essentially, it wraps Bootstrap components and enhances them with routing capabilities, enabling easier navigation within a React application that uses Bootstrap for its UI styling.
+11. npm i react-helmet-async = component which lets you control your document head using their React component.
+With this plugin, attributes you add in their component, e.g. title, meta attributes, etc. will get added to the static HTML pages Gatsby builds.

 <<<<<< Redux for this frontend part>>>>>>